BrotherSam66/testgoreleaser/docs/references/pipeline.md

 }
 ```

-2. Use `for in` to iterate over all elements of a list
+2. Using `for in` traverses all elements of a list.

 ```txt
 b = "2"